-Students meeting the requirements for this minor should complete a minor form, which is available in the architecture department office.
+Students meeting the requirements for this minor should complete a minor form, which is available online or in the architecture department office.
 This form, when validated by the architecture department, serves as evidence of completion of the minor requirements.

 The curriculum for students in the minor in architecture totals 15 credit hours minimum.
 Grades earned must be C or better in all classes used for minor credit.
 Distribution requirements for the minor are as follows:

 |ARCH 1110 Introduction to Architecture: Design StudioDesigned to introduce students to ideas, principles, and methods of solving architectural problems in a studio setting.
 Through a graduated sequence of exercises culminating in a major semester project, students explore the architectural concepts of space, form, function, and technology.
 Instruction is via highly personalized critiques of individual student work by assigned department faculty members, as well as periodic reviews of the group by invited faculty and guest critics.
 The grade is based on the overall performance in the studio with special emphasis on the quality of a major studio project. (summer) or||3 credits|

 |ARCH 1103 Elective Design StudioNon sequence design studio for students who are not architecture majors at Cornell and for department students taking design studio for non-sequence credit. (fall, not offered every year) or||6 credits|